• Skip to main content

 Step 2 Knead the Dough

 You may apply oil on your hands while kneading.
-Knead the dough again and let it sit for 1-2 hrs for the second rise.
+Knead the dough again and let the dough rest for 1-2 hrs for the second rise.
+You may use a plastic wrap to cover the dough completely.

 kneading yeast dough for focaccia